angus-shoppee/FDSA/README.md

 ---

 ## **Notes**
-1. Currently, only mouse and human are officially supported.
-However, this is simply because only these species have been tested and confirmed to work as intended.
-This program is species-agnostic, and any species should be usable as long as it has a reference genome and Genbank transcript annotations.
+1. Currently, only mouse and human are supported by default, as only these species have been tested and confirmed to work as intended.
+This program is species-agnostic, however, and any species should be usable as long as it has a reference genome and Genbank transcript annotations.
 To add support for a species:
    - Edit the [BUILD] section in src/config/internal.config
    - Add a user-facing species name to `allowedSpecies`, e.g. "human"